Dr Andy Baker – Managing Director

 Nick’s previous experience and work in the nuclear sector was focussed on the uptake of radionuclides by agricultural plants following nuclear reactor accidents, radionuclide transfer to wheat using field lysimeters, and the development of tools used by the UK Government to assess radioactive discharges and accidental releases.
 He previously worked for Associated Nuclear Services Ltd, W.S.
 Atkins and Mouchel before becoming an independent consultant in 2008.
 Since joining Eden NE Nick has led the development of Environmental Safety Cases (ESCs) at two landfill sites (Port Clarence landfill site and the East Northants Resource Management Facility) and contributed to the technical development of the LLW Repository’s ESC.
 The ESC’s he produced have both been subject to an open consultation process where the Environment Agency (EA) has sought feedback on the proposals.
 Nick has also undertaken an independent review of Near Surface Disposal of radioactive waste at a site in Australia, providing feedback on the operational safety case and post-closure financial provisions from the operator.
 He manages several framework contracts held by Eden NE, such as the NDA DRP IWM&SDR and SF&NM framework contracts, that involve a consortium approach to project delivery.

 Nick is Head of Assessments for Eden NE, and has responsibility for guiding and developing assessment methodologies and training younger colleagues.
-He also manages the Quality Assurance (QA) systems in place at Eden NE (ISO 9001) ensuring they are properly maintained and are fit for purpose.
+Nick is also a Trustee of the Eden NE Share Incentive Plan (SIP) Trust, a vehicle of employee ownership for Eden NE.

 Dr Paul Tulip – Associate Director